-Please also note the key is case-sensitive, this means that upper and lower case keys will affect the outcome.
+Please also note the key is case sensitive, this means that upper and lower case keys will affect the outcome.
 It would also be a good idea to write down the key and all related wireless security settings.

-No Change - If you chose this option, wireless security configuration will not change.
+• Use the Previous settings - If you choose this option, wireless security configuration will not change!